markus-wa/demoinfocs-golang/README.md

     bin/regression-tests.sh

+#### Updating `.golden` files

+The file

+To update the [`test/default.golden`](https://github.com/markus-wa/demoinfocs-golang/blob/master/test/default.golden) file which contains a serialized output of all expected game events in `test/cs-demos/default.dem` you can run the following command:

+	go test -run TestDemoInfoCs -update

 ### Debugging

 You can use the build tag `debugdemoinfocs` (i.e. `go test -tags debugdemoinfocs -v`) to print out debugging information - such as game events or unhandled demo-messages - during the parsing process.<br>